Select Page

 Let’s add heading level one.
 Type <h1>Cone</h1>.
 The largest most important heading

-Under that type <p>The man, the myth, the primitive shape.</p>.
+Under that type <p>The man, the myth, the primitive form.</p>.
 Basic paragraph text

 Type <h2>In the beginning…</h2> for the second level heading.